DylanMMarques/Jolab.jl/docs/src/MultilayerStructure.md

 <details>
   <summary><b>Theory</b></summary>
   The solution is based on calculating the reflected and transmitted plane waves at each interface and the phase change due to light propagation inside each layer.
-The solution is a geometric sum which considers all the internal round trips generated inside the multilayer structure as illustrated in the figure above. <br>
+The solution is a geometric sum which considers all the internal round trips generated inside the multilayer structure as illustrated in the figure above. <br> <br>
-  <b> Assumptions </b><br>
+  <b> Approximations </b><br>
   None - The implementation solves Maxwell equations for any type of multilayer structure and any incident beam.
+  <br><br>
 </details>
 <details>
   <summary><b>Constructor</b></summary>